 Reed Frost Scholarship

-These scholarships cover approximately 75 percent of tuition for MPH students and recognize two giants of public health – Lowell J. Reed and Wade Hampton Frost.
+These tuition $10,000 to $30,000 awards are named in honor of two giants of public health - Lowell J. Reed and Wade Hampton Frost.
 Wade Hampton Frost was a faculty member, dean and department chair at the Bloomberg School who developed methodological principles and techniques of epidemiology.
 Lowell Reed was also a faculty member, dean and department chair of the Bloomberg School, as well as president of Johns Hopkins University.
 He was instrumental in the growth of the discipline of biostatistics and was responsible for its evolution as an essential tool for public health work.
 The close collaboration between these two men manifested the Reed-Frost epidemic curve.

 Pre-doctoral Clinical Research Training Program

-The Pre-doctoral Clinical Research Training Program provides intensive learning experiences that will prepare Johns Hopkins medical students interested in clinical research careers to be exemplary researchers (in any discipline, speciality or subspecialty).
-The program has funding for eight to 10 students per year and includes partial tuition as well as stipend support.
+The Pre-doctoral Clinical Research Training Program provides intensive learning experiences that will prepare Johns Hopkins medical students interested in clinical research careers to be exemplary researchers (in any discipline, specialty or subspecialty).
+The program has funding for 8 to 10 students per year and includes partial tuition as well as stipend support.
 Students who are accepted into this program will be exposed to structured curricula in study design, epidemiology and biostatistics.
 They will also have the opportunity to work with a mentor who is a member of the Johns Hopkins faculty to design and implement a research study, and write up the results for publication.
-For more information, please contact Mr. Gregory Thornton, Senior Academic Program Coordinator.
+For more information, please contact Laura Camarata, Academic Program Coordinator. ** Additional application required

 American Indian Scholarship